The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 Image Source.

-So, how did Ulysses S. Grant become one of the most able generals of a U.S. army?
+So, how did Ulysses S. Grant become one of the most able generals of a U.S. army, who ended the Civil War at Appomattox Court House?

 Future presidents must be super-keen on politics, surely?